 New Portland - Embden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in New Portland - Embden who are college-educated is close to the national average for all communities of 21.84%: 18.99% of the adults in New Portland - Embden have a bachelor's degree or advanced degree.
+In terms of college education, New Portland - Embden is nearly on par with the US average for all cities of 21.84%: 18.99% of adults 25 and older in New Portland - Embden have a bachelor's degree or advanced degree.

 The people who call New Portland - Embden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Portland - Embden residents report their race to be White, followed by Asian.
 Important ancestries of people in New Portland - Embden include English, Irish, Italian, Scottish, and French.